MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/build-image.md

     > [!NOTE]
     > Currently the Microsoft hosted MacOS agents can't be used to build container images as the Moby engine needed for building the images is not pre-installed on these agents.

 5. Select **Save and run**.
-When you are prompted for a commit message as Azure Pipelines adds the azure-pipelines.yml file to your repository.
-After editing the message, select **Save and run** again to see the pipeline in action.
+You'll see a prompt to add a commit message when adding `azure-pipelines.yml`  to your repository.
+Edit the message and then select **Save and run** again to see the pipeline in action.

    > [!TIP]
    > Learn more about how to push the image to [Azure Container Registry](acr-template.md) or [push it other container registries](./push-image.md) such as Google Container Registry or Docker Hub.